ShoukangHong/EChem_Plotter/README.md

 ## Instruction

-If you use the executable file, you will first see a black window, which is the console, please wait for the main window to pop up:
+If you use the executable file EChem_Plotter.exe, you will first see a black window, which is the console, please wait for the main window to pop up:

 <img src="./images/mainWindow.png" width="700" height="auto">